aibasel-teaching/krummstab/README.md

 ## One-Time Setup

-> 📝 I'm assuming a Linux environment in the following.
+> 📝 We're assuming a Linux environment in the following.
 In case you are using
-> macOS, I hope that the following instructions work without major differences.
+> macOS, we hope that the following instructions work without major differences.
-> In case you are using Windows, I recommend trying to install a Windows
+> In case you are using Windows, we recommend using Krummstab on a native Python
+> installation, but we don't provide instructions below.
+Installing inside a
-> Subsystem for Linux (WSL), which should allow you to follow these instructions
+> Windows Subsystem for Linux (WSL) allows you to follow the instructions
-> exactly.
-Alternatively you can try to install the necessary software natively,
-> but I don't offer support here.
+> directly, but sending emails through Krummstab will not work, so you need a
+> native installation to use all features of Krummstab.

 To get started, create an empty directory where you want to do your marking, in this example the directory will be called `ki-fs23-marking`: